meija1/heritage-housing-issues/README.md

 ## Credits
 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The project was heavily helped by Walkthrough Project 2-Churnometer by Code Institute, with their custom functions and features for the model and dashboard.
+[Churnometer](https://github.com/Code-Institute-Solutions/churnometer)
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- A lot of common errors was fixed with the help of [Slack](https://app.slack.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- Most errors and bugs were fixed by finding similar problems on [StackOverflow](https://stackoverflow.com/)

 ### Media
 No media used in this project